TechnicalPursuit/TIBET/README.md

 smart macros, macros you create, combine, and connect to create web applications of any scope and complexity.

-With TIBET a small team of JavaScript developers can support a much larger team using markup, significantly scaling your development while improving maintainability.
+With TIBET a small team developing in JavaScript can support a much larger team using markup, significantly scaling your development while improving maintainability.